juanibiapina/juanibiapina/README.md

 Creator of [basher](https://github.com/basherpm/basher).

-I'm currently working as a Principal Software Developer for [Babbel](https://www.babbel.com).
-My resume is openly hosted on GitHub and can be found [here](https://github.com/juanibiapina/resume)
+My CV is openly hosted on GitHub and can be found [here](https://github.com/juanibiapina/resume)